The Standard Repayment Plan for Student Loans: Is It Right for You?

-- Graduated repayment plan: You’re on a 10-year plan (or 30-year plan for consolidated loans), but your monthly payment starts out low and gets higher over time, increasing every two years.
+- Graduated repayment plan: You’re on a 10-year plan (10- or 30-year plan for consolidated loans), but your monthly payment starts out low and gets higher over time, increasing every two years.

-- Extended repayment plan: Your monthly payments are either fixed or graduated for up to 25 years and are generally lower than with other plans.
+- Extended repayment plan: Your monthly payments are either fixed or graduated, but the loan term runs up to 25 years, making those monthly bills generally lower than with the regular graduated or standard plans.

-- Revised Pay As You Earn Repayment (REPAYE): You pay 10% of your discretionary income.
-Any remaining balance is forgiven after 20 years for undergraduate loans or 25 years for graduate loans.
+- Revised Pay As You Earn Repayment (REPAYE): Your monthly payment is capped at 10% of your discretionary income.
+Any remaining balance you have is forgiven after 20 years for undergraduate loans or after 25 years for graduate loans.

-- Pay As You Earn Repayment (PAYE): You pay 10% of your discretionary income, but no more than you would on the standard repayment plan.
+- Pay As You Earn Repayment (PAYE): Your monthly payment is capped at 10% of your discretionary income and must be less than you pay under standard repayment.
 Any remaining balance is forgiven after 20 years.

-- Income-Based Repayment (IBR): You pay 10% of your discretionary income, with any remaining balance forgiven after 20 years for loans taken after 2014.
-Older loans require 15% of your discretionary income, with forgiveness after 25 years.
+- Income-Based Repayment (IBR): If you were a new borrower on or after July 1, 2014, your payments are capped at 10% of your discretionary income, and your debt is forgiven after 20 years.
+Otherwise, your payment cap is 15% of your discretionary income, with forgiveness after 25 years.

-- Income-Contingent Repayment (ICR): You pay whichever is lower: 20% of your discretionary income, or however much your monthly payment would be over a 12-year fixed payment period.
+- Income-Contingent Repayment (ICR): Your monthly payment is whichever is lower: 20% of your discretionary income, or what your monthly payment would have been over a 12-year, fixed payment period.
 Any remaining balance is forgiven after 25 years.

-- Income-Sensitive Repayment: You pay a fixed amount based on your annual income for a period of up to 10 years.
-This plan is only available for Federal Family Education Loans (FFEL).
+- Income-Sensitive Repayment: You pay a fixed monthly amount based on your annual income for a period of up to 10 years.
+This plan is only available for those who have a Federal Family Education Loan (FFEL).